ekrupka/mturk-survey-experiment/README.md

 Mturk Experiment Survey
 ================================

-This site uses Handlebar templates and is a JavaScript single page app.
-It is used in an Amazon Mechanical Turk Survey via the Mturk HTML Question structure.
-The HTML Question is hosted on Amazon and therefore Google Drive is used to serve the JS, CSS, and Handlebar templates in order to not have a distinct server for this project.
+This site is a site used for a study on Amazon Mechanical Turk.
+It uses the Mturk HTML Question structure which is hosted by Amazon.
+The website is a single page app driven by JavaScript and utilized Handlebar templates.
+The project uses Grunt to watch the LESS and JavaScript files and concatonates them.
+Google Drive is used to serve the JS, CSS, and images for the site.

 The survey has 5 categories of questions.
 The study follows these 5 categorizes in order, but within each category the order of the questions are randomized.
 Only one question is displayed to the user at a time - except for the survey question at the conclusion of the study.